 Building on these two, customer experience levels in the CX transformation framework then takes it to the desired level:

 - Relationship level (CX)

 - Example: building a relationship with an individual over years, helping them bank and get their first mortgage and setup their business bank account and getting to know them.
 Keeping feedback loops open and providing mutually-beneficial wealth management services when the customer expresses pain in allocating their capital so it works for them.

 Each level plays a crucial role in the overall customer experience and has its own unique constraints and goals.
 While Interaction level UX shapes the journey-level UX, and both influence the relationship level, it’s important to note that one level is not more important than the other.
 Organizations must strive to deliver a positive experience at every level.
 This will ensure a cohesive, satisfying, and effortless customer experience.

 The maturity of an organization’s user experience practices directly impacts CX maturity but doesn’t translate 1:1 for every organization and industry.
 Like a fingerprint, every organization, and individual is different.
 So, the transformation will look different to each organization, but there are some best practices in this customer experience transformation framework.

 First, what exactly is customer experience transformation?
-According to NN/Group, is the “transformation of an organization’s values, structures, operations, technology, and culture to mature its CX capabilities by creating an environment able to operate with a focus on the customer and deliver high-quality CX at scale.”
-And it’s important because CX transformation aims to break down silos, enables the development of a system that is agile, and responds to customers’ needs through consistent, well-design experiences at the relationship level AND the user experience level.
+According to NN/Group, it is the “transformation of an organization’s values, structures, operations, technology, and culture to mature its CX capabilities by creating an environment able to operate with a focus on the customer and deliver high-quality CX at scale.”
+And it’s important because CX transformation breaks down silos, enables the development of a system that is agile, and responds to customers’ needs through consistent, well-designed experiences at the relationship level AND the user experience level.
 This leaves customers satisfied, rather than uncomfortable with a patchwork of fragmented brand experiences and legacy processes.